syslog -s [-r host] [-l †level] message …

 syslog -F '$((Time)(utc.6)) $Host $(Sender)[$(PID)] <$((Level)(str))>: $Message

-Each of the time formats above may optionally be followed by a dot character and an integer value.
-In that case, sub- second time values will be printed.
+Each of the formats may be followed by a dot and an integer to display subsecond time values.
 For example:

 syslog -T bsd.3

-XML format output requires that keys are valid UTF8 strings.
-Keys which are not valid UTF8 are ignored, and the associated value is not printed.
+XML requires that keys are valid UTF8 strings otherwise they are ignored, and the value is not output.

-Values that contain legal UTF8 are printed as strings.
 Ampersand, less than, greater than, quotation mark, and apostrophe characters are encoded according to XML conventions.
-Embedded control characters are encoded as "NN;" where NN is the character's hexadecimal value.

 Values that do not contain legal UTF8 are encoded in base-64 and printed as data objects.

-The -E format option may be used to explicitly control the text encoding.
-The value of format may be one of the following:
+-E explicitly controls the text encoding.
+The value of format may be one of the :

 The intent of the "safe" encoding is to prevent obvious message spoofing or damage.
 The appearance of messages printed will depend on terminal settings and UTF-8 string handling.
 It is possible that messages printed using the "safe" or "none" options may be garbled or subject to manipulation through the use of control characters and control sequences embedded in user-supplied message text.
 The "vis" encoding should be used to view messages if there is any suspicion that message text may have been used to manipulate the printed representation.

 If no further command line options are specified, syslog displays all messages, or copies all messages to a data store file.
 However, an expression may be specified using the -k and -o options.